 Don’t try to change him

-If you cannot accept his quirks and try to rearrange your attitude around them then expect him to get annoyed and say adios.
-But honestly there have been men I have dated who’s quirks were much more of red flags and I couldn’t accept them and in that instance you have every right to kick them to the curb or secretly chase them away if that is your style.
+You need to learn to accept his quirks and try to rearrange your attitude around them.
+If you can’t, then expect him to get annoyed and say adios.
+Honestly there have been men I have dated who’s quirks were much more of red flags.
+In that instance you have every right to Kick them to the Curb or secretly chase them away if that is your style.